-A ROCK NAMED MAZATZAL

-On its 76th day on Mars - sol 76 - Spirit approached Mazatzal, the light-toned boulder 2 m (6.6 ft) wide that spans this image.
+A ROCK NAMED "MAZATZAL" On its 76th day on Mars-sol 76-spirit approached Mazatzal, the light-toned boulder 6.6 feet (200 cm) wide that spans this image.
 After closely studying data collected by Spirit's instruments, scientists on Earth found indications of past water in this rock.
-Mazatzal was named after a mountain range in Arizona.
+Mazatzal was named for a mountain range in Arizona.

-CLOSE-UP VIEW OF MAZATZAL
+CLOSE UP VIEW OF MAZATZAL

 Spirit's Rock Abrasion Tool (RAT) brushed surface dust from six points on Mazatzal's surface.
 The brushing created a flower shape that gave room for spectrometer examination.
 Deeper RAT drilling exposed interior rock for microscopic photographs that showed tiny cracks containing evidence of water's presence long ago.

+Blueberry-like rock formations